 The whole thing is surrounded by the Miracle Mile shopping mall featuring more than 100 boutiques, theaters, and more restaurants.
 It used to be fun when it was the Arabian themed Desert Passage, and although some of that detail work still exists, much of it was replaced by bland, sleek marble and white walls.
 Kinda boring.
 But there is an H&M, a Sephora, and a Bettie Page Boutique so who cares about the hallways?

-Headliner entertainment is the big draw here with full recurring production shows from Gwen Stefani, Backstreet Boys, Jennifer Lopez, and more.
+Headliner entertainment is the big draw here with full recurring production shows from Gwen Stefani, Backstreet Boys and others in the big theater and illusionist Criss Angel in the mezzanine theater.
 Check the related reviews below for more shows and entertainment.